Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/docs/00_Project_Planning/03_Ideal_Customer_Profile.md

 # Secondary Target Industries

-Although Nexora primarily targets B2B SaaS companies, the platform is also suitable for:
+Although Nexora primarily targets growing B2B SaaS companies, the platform is also well suited for:

 - Marketing Agencies
 - IT Consulting Companies